zzulueta/mslearn-ai-agents/Instructions/04-semantic-kernel.md

    ai_agent_settings = AzureAIAgentSettings.create()
     ```

-1. Find the comment **Connect to the Azure AI Foundry project**, and add the following code to connect to your Azure AI Foundry project using the Azure credentials you are currently signed in with.
+1. Find the comment **Connect to the Azure AI Foundry project**, and add the following code to connect to your Azure AI Foundry project using the Azure credentials you're currently signed in with.

     (Be sure to maintain the indentation level)